 Here are some other key functions to give you insight into the true value of CRM software:

 - Trend identification: You can use CRM data visualisations to benchmark your performance in a wealth of areas (including customer responsivity, marketing campaigns or communications across touchpoints, and lead generation success) and compare data to identify potential trends or weaknesses in your customer-facing processes.
 This will allow you to make strategic tweaks or changes across the board that will increase productivity, sales, and customer loyalty.

 - Multichannel campaign messaging: Rather than working with sales data alone, you can use your CRM’s customer insights and buying preferences to segment your audience into categories and engage people with marketing communications across multiple channels (email, social media, online chat, phone, blog articles, whitepapers, etc.) with messaging, deals, or offers tailored to their specific needs or interests.

-- Maximizing value: Offering a seamless level of customer experience requires cohesion and consistency.
+- Maximising value: Offering a seamless level of customer experience requires cohesion and consistency.
 By working with a broader range of valuable data and giving more people access to these invaluable insights, you will improve internal communications and, in turn, offer more value to your customers.
 Cross-selling and upselling is an excellent example of using CRM software to offer personal value to customers and increase sales revenue.

 - Monitoring customer & client feedback: Whether you’re a B2B or B2C business, customer feedback and reviews are important.
-Qualitative feedback is a powerful complement to data (metrics that cover sales information, demographic and geographic insights, browsing behavior, and more) and will help you improve your service, sales processes, and marketing campaigns on every level.
+Qualitative feedback is a powerful complement to data (metrics that cover sales information, demographic and geographic insights, browsing behaviour, and more) and will help you improve your service, sales processes, and marketing campaigns on every level.
 You can use your CRM to collect and store customer feedback in a smart, effective way and access this library of insights when you’re looking to improve your performance in certain areas of the business.